 The basic idea motivates the manager to create the highest possible return, regardless of what the underlying market looks like, while avoiding excessively risky investments, in order to protect the fund's investment portfolio.

-For example, if a fund rises to from 150 to 185 and then falls back to 170, no performance fee is charged (after the fixed fee is deducted) until the fund is above 185 again.
+For example, if a fund rises from 150 to 185 and then falls back to 170, no performance fee will be charged (after the fixed fee is deducted) until the fund is above 185 again.
+Adrigo Small & Midcap L/S applies the High Watermark principle.

 Something to consider